 If your children are interested in continuing their own education into graduate school, encourage them to contribute to their own 529 plan.
 Once they turn 18, your children can also open a 529 account, list themselves as the beneficiary, and then start setting aside money to fund their ongoing schooling.
 This way they may also benefit from all the tax advantages of owning a 529.

 It’s simple to start to 529 account for yourself.
 Visit CollegeAdvantage.com for additional information, such as investment options and investment performance.
-When you’re ready to join Ohio’s 529 Savings Program, it’s easy to open an account here.
+When you’re ready to join Ohio’s 529 Savings Program, it’s easy to open an account with as little as $25.
 As always, with CollegeAdvantage, it’s your plan, your way.